Hungarian Weapons - Mannlicher Infantry Rifles

 600mm [23.6"] barrel, 4-groove rifling, RH, concentric, 1 turn in 250mm

 Muzzle velocity 730 m/sec [2400 fps] with 31.M cartridge

 Integral clip-loaded box magazine, 5 rounds

-Action: Turning-bolt action, locked by rotating lugs on the detachable bolt head into the receiver.
+Action: Turning-bolt Mannlicher action, locked by 2 rotating lugs on the bolt body into the receiver plus by the bolt handle.
 The rifle has a two-piece bolt with the bolt handle positioned ahead of the receiver bridge when the bolt is forward.
 The bolt is an improved Mannlicher-Schoenauer type, while it retains the well liked M.95 type knurled cocking piece.
 The cocking piece allows the rifle to be cocked or uncocked quietly without moving the bolt.
 A Mauser-type wing safety is also featured.

 Acceptance markings were similar to the Hungarian markings used in the Monarchy: Bp.
 [St.Stephen's Crown] and Year of acceptance.

 Two sets of sling swivels are located on the left side and on the bottom, so the same rifle can be used by the infantry and the cavalry.

 The rifle is loaded with the M.95 pattern clips.

 |The new 35.M rifle has a split-bridge receiver and a British Lee Enfield-style two-piece stock, the butt is being held in the receiver by a sturdy bolt.
 A turning-bolt action is utilized,

 though the spur-type cocking piece of the M1895 rifle is retained.
 This is a cock on opening rifle.|